-FIG. 14: Comparison of reaction propagation velocities (scaled logarithmically) in 5 different crystals, $\beta$ ranges from 1 Å-1 to 1.4 Å-1 (when $\beta$ is the coefficient inside the Morse potential's exponent).
+FIG. 13.
+(Color online) Comparison of reaction propagation velocities (scaled logarithmically) in five different crystals, $\beta$ ranges from 1 to 1.4 Å-1 (when $\beta$ is the coefficient inside the Morse potential's exponent).
 The exponential dependence suggests that the saturation of the detonation velocity is caused by the repulsive part of the intermolecular potential.
-This is different from the elastic p-wave velocity dependence, which is governed by the behavior of the potential near the equilibrium point (see appendix C 2 b and Fig. 17).
+This is different from the elastic p-wave velocity dependence, which is governed by the behavior of the potential near the equilibrium point (see Appendix C2b and Fig. 16).